-The Headteacher and the Senior Leadership Team (SLT) will also have an overview of special educational needs provision, and a designated member of the SLT will line-manage the SENCo.
+The Headteacher and the Senior Leadership Team (SLT) will also have an overview of special educational needs provision, and a designated member of the SLT will line-manage the SENDCo.

-In line with the 2015 DfE and DfH Special educational needs and disability code of practice: 0-25, Cams Hill School has a designated teacher responsible for SEN provision and Learning Support (the Special Educational Co-ordinator, or SENCo).
-The SENCo has day-to-day responsibility for the operation of SEN policy and co-ordination of specific provision made to support individual pupils with SEN, including those who have Education, Health and Care Plans.
-The SENCo liaises closely with the Senior Leadership Team and the linked Governor.
-The SENCo provides professional guidance to colleagues and will work closely with staff, parents/carers and other agencies.
-Within the strategic planning cycle the Learning Support Department has its own action plan that links the development of the Department to the whole-school priorities included in the school.
+In line with the 2015 DfE and DfH Special Educational Needs and Disability Code of Practice: 0 to 25 years, Cams Hill School has a designated teacher responsible for SEND provision and Learning Support (the Special Educational Co-ordinator, or SENDCo).
+The SENDCo has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care Plans.
+The SENDCo liaises closely with the Senior Leadership Team and the linked Governor.
+The SENDCo provides professional guidance to colleagues and will work closely with staff, parents/carers and other agencies.
+Within the strategic planning cycle, the Learning Support Department has its own action plan that links the development of the Department to the whole-school priorities included in the school.

-Learning Support Assistants, under the guidance of the SENCo, will support pupils within classes, during small group or individual withdrawal, and as part of lunchtime activities.
+Curriculum Linked Teaching Assistants, under the guidance of the SENDCo, will support pupils within classes, during small group or individual withdrawal, and as part of pre-school, lunchtime and after-school activities.